Family history - libraries

 - other resources including books, newspapers and maps

 Aberdeenshire Libraries hold microfilm and microfiche resources listed below, covering every parish in Aberdeenshire.
-A main collection is held in the Local Studies Department, Oldmeldrum and smaller, more local microfilm collections are held in selected libraries
+A main collection is held in the Local Studies Department, Oldmeldrum and smaller, more local microfilm collections are held in selected libraries.
+View a List of genealogical material on microfilm and the libraries where they are located (pdf 2.3MB).

 Old Parish Registers (OPRs)